 On September 5, 2014, through a US subsidiary, CESTC completed the Southwest Acquisition.
 Southwest was a west Texas based private oilfield chemical company that provides production and specialty chemical solutions for a number of leading oil and natural gas companies.
-The acquisition of Southwest will accelerate the expansion of Company's US production and specialty chemicals operations into the west Texas Permian Basin and the Eagle Ford shale in south Texas.
-The effective date of the Southwest acquisition was September 1, 2014.
+The acquisition of Southwest was completed to expand the Corporation's US production and specialty chemicals operations into the west Texas Permian Basin and the Eagle Ford shale in south Texas.

-The aggregate purchase price was \$21.5 million (US\$ 19.7 million), consisting of \$8.7 million (US\$8.0 million) of share consideration satisfied through the issuance of 868,455 common shares of the Company, \$12.8 million (US\$11.7 million) payable in cash, of which \$11.6 million (US\$10.7 million) was paid on the closing date.
+The aggregate purchase price in connection with the Southwest Acquisition was \$21.5 million (US\$ 19.7 million), consisting of \$8.7 million (US\$8.0 million) of share consideration satisfied through the issuance of 868,455 common shares of the Corporation, \$12.8 million (US\$11.7 million) payable in cash, of which \$11.6 million (US\$10.7 million) was paid on the closing date.
 Included in cash consideration payable is \$1.1 million (US\$1.0 million) in other post close and deferred consideration.